Extremal Peisert-type graphs without the strict-EKR property: Peisert-type graphs induced by geometric objects

 When $q$ is a square, a similar argument as in the proof of Corollary~\ref{cor:iso3} shows that all extremal Peisert-type graphs defined over $\F_{q^2}$ are isomorphic; we refer to Proposition~\ref{prop:iso} for a stronger statement.
 In general, extremal Peisert-type graphs of the same order may not be unique.
 The following example gives two non-isomorphic extremal graphs over $\F_{q^2}$, where $q=32$.

 \begin{example} Let $q=2^5$.
 Let $\varepsilon$ be a primitive element in $\mathbb{F}_{q}$ such that $\varepsilon$ is a root of the irreducible polynomial $t^5+t^2+1 \in \mathbb{F}_2[t]$.
 Let $\beta$ be a root of the irreducible polynomial $t^2+t+1 \in \mathbb{F}_2[t]$; note that $\beta \in \F_{q^2} \setminus \F_q$.
-Consider the Peisert-type graph $X_1$ induced by the $\F_2$-subspace $V_1$ generated by the elements $\{ 1, \varepsilon, \beta, \varepsilon^{16}\beta, \varepsilon^{21} + \varepsilon^{9}\beta\}$, that is, $X_1=\operatorname{Cay}(\F_{q^2}^+, V\F_q \setminus \{0\})$.
+Consider the Peisert-type graph $X_1$ induced by the $\F_2$-subspace $V_1$ generated by the elements $\{ 1, \varepsilon, \beta, \varepsilon^{16}\beta, \varepsilon^{21} + \varepsilon^{9}\beta\}$, that is, $X_1=\operatorname{Cay}(\F_{q^2}^+, V_1\F_q \setminus \{0\})$.
 Similarly, consider the Peisert-type graph $X_2$ induced by the $\F_2$-subspace $V_2$ generated by the elements $\{ 1, \varepsilon, \varepsilon^2, \varepsilon^3, \beta\}$.

-For $i \in \{1,2\}$, it is easy to verify that $V_i$ is a non-canonical clique in $X_i$ and $X_i$ is a Peisert-type graph of type $(17, 32)$.
+For $i \in \{1,2\}$, from the definition of $X_i$, it is easy to verify that $V_i$ is a non-canonical clique in $X_i$ and $X_i$ is a Peisert-type graph of type $(17, 32)$.
 Thus, in view of Theorem~\ref{thm:thm1}, $X_1$ and $X_2$ are extremal graphs.
 We have verified that $X_1$ is not isomorphic to $X_2$, showing that there are at least $2$ non-isomorphic extremal Peisert-type graphs defined over $\F_{q^2}$. \end{example}

-\begin{remark} Let $q=r^n$, where $n$ is a prime, and let $U$ be a hyperplane in $AG(n,r)$.
+\begin{remark} Let $q=r^n$, where $n$ is a prime, and let $U$ be a hyperplane in $\AG(n,r)$.
 Similar to the proof of Corollary~\ref{cor:iso3}, one can verify that $Y_{q,n}(U)$ is a Peisert-type graph of type $(r^{n-1}+1,r^n)$ without the strict-EKR property.
-Note that there might be multiple ways to write $q=r^n$, in particular, if $n$ is the smallest such prime, then $Y_{q,n}(U)$ is an extermal Peisert-type graph in view of Theorem~\ref{thm:thm1}. \end{remark}
+Note that there might be multiple ways to write $q=r^n$, in particular, if $n$ is the smallest such prime, then $Y_{q,n}(U)$ is an extremal Peisert-type graph in view of Theorem~\ref{thm:thm1}. \end{remark}